kuwabarahiroshi/joo/README.markdown

 	});

 The API provides `.it` as a syntactic ornament which makes class declaration look like natural sentences.
-Someone would claim that it causes unnecessary object reference, which infuluences performance.
+Someone would claim that it causes unnecessary object reference, which influences performance.
 But I think it's acceptable cost unless you declare classes thouthands of times.
 Nevertheless, if you hate it, you can omit it.